An aneurysm is an abnormal widening or ballooning of a portion of an artery due to weakness in the wall of the blood vessel.

 - Endovascular stenting is a less invasive option.
 A stent is a tiny metal or plastic tube that is used to hold an artery open.
 Stents can be placed into the body without cutting the chest.
-Not all people with descending thoracic aneurysms are candidates for stenting, however.
+However, not all people with descending thoracic aneurysms are candidates for stenting.

 The long-term outlook for people with thoracic aortic aneurysm depends on other medical problems, such as heart disease, high blood pressure, and diabetes.
 These problems may have caused or contributed to the condition.